 Tips on betting State of Origin

-Always back Queensland and you can’t lose… Well maybe not quiet but punters have been falling into the Blues for many years now without much joy.
-There is growing momentum in 2017 that the Maroons golden era might be about to finish with players like Johnathon Thurston and Cameron Smith nearing the end of their illustrious representative careers.
+Always back Queensland and you can’t lose… Well, not quite, but punters have been falling into the Blues for many years now without much joy.
+There was a big wave of momentum for NSW in 2017 and look how that turned out.
+Even with the old guard bowing out, never write off the Maroons before time.

 Don’t bet on the series too far ahead of time.
-Sure you might find some better value but there are too many unknowns.
+You might find some better value early on, but there are too many unknowns.
 Wait until the teams are announced and closer to the event to exclude the possibility of losing players to injury or suspension in the lead up to the game.

-Things to look for in head to head betting is the team chosen, is it cohesive, do the halves for each side have experience playing with each other?
+There are a few things to look for before you bet on any Origin game.
+Is the team cohesive?
+Do the halves for each side have experience playing with each other?
 Is there a lot of Origin experience in the team?
 These finer points can make a big difference.

 Establish what sort of bet you want to make, whether it be head-to-head or first try scorer or man of the match, and do some research across your online bookies to see who has the best odds for you.
 Be smart and always hunt out the odds that benefit you.